jpfleblanc/libami/doc/docs.rst

 =============
 Documentation
 =============
 Welcome to the documentation webpage of LibAMI.
+Please inform the authors of errors or omissions.

 .. toctree::
    :maxdepth: 2